 “California has so many ecology issues and so many issues around waters specifically,” says William, “I think he has embroiled in it and the constant fight is, the people versus the bureaucracy kind of thing.”

-Being a professor Koos has seen firsthand how his students prioritize climate change, “I feel like my generation and older we have a little bit of guilt,” says Koos “ and whether it be high defects, climate change, and environmental impact, the crux of it will be borne by your generation and the next.”
+Being an associate director Koos has seen firsthand how students prioritize climate change, “I feel like my generation and older we have a little bit of guilt,” says Koos “ and whether it be high defects, climate change, and environmental impact, the crux of it will be borne by your generation and the next.”

 Koos was a Democratic candidate in the 2000 and 2008 elections and attended the New Hampshire primaries where he participated in interviews and student forums.
 However, this year due to a busy schedule, he will not be able to attend the New Hampshire primaries.